 |Trigger||When plugin encounters an error|

-To create sample plugin messages in json files, run the plaid binary with the --sample flag, followed by the path to the directory you would like.
+To create sample plugin messages in json files, run the plaid binary with the --samples flag, followed by the path to the directory you would like.
 If the directory path is not included, the files will be exported to the current directory.

 The default plugin is set up to provide support for quicktype.